What Causes a Car Insurance Lapse

 Calendar Reminders and Alerts

 Set calendar reminders 30 days before your renewal date and again one week before.
 This gives you time to review your policy, shop for better rates if desired, and ensure payment methods remain current.
-Understanding car insurance policy renewal processes helps you prepare for changes at the end of your term.
+Understanding car insurance policy periods — whether 6-month or 12-month terms — helps you stay on top of your renewal dates and prepare for potential rate changes.

 Update Contact Information Promptly